xhuang26/movieGallery/README.md

 # Starter files for MP1
+This is a simple movie website.
+This project is mainly focused on front-end with exploration of design principles

 Use the following commands in your vagrant development environment to get this up and running
 ```bash
 git clone https://github.com/uiuc-web-programming/mp1_starter.git